siddharthaxroy/test/content/about/index.md

 ------

-Siddhartha Roy is an environmental engineer and research scientist at Virginia Tech, where he works at the nexus of drinking water, public health and environmental justice.
+Siddhartha Roy is an environmental engineer and research scientist at Virginia Tech, where he works n the areas of drinking water (chemistry, treatment, and infrastructure), public health (contamination, WASH, citizen surveillance, and bio-kinetic modeling), and environmental justice.
 He and his team’s scientific and humanitarian work, with residents of Flint Michigan, helped uncover the Flint Water Crisis.

 Siddhartha’s work has been discussed in *The New York Times*, *BBC World Service*, and the PBS® NOVA documentary *“Poisoned Water,”* and his TED talk *“Science in service to the public good”* has been viewed over a million times worldwide.
 His current undertakings include supervising water quality investigations in underserved communities and post-industrial cities in the U.S., conducting research on plumbing corrosion, maternal blood lead/fetal death modeling, citizen science, wastewater (or, biosolids) based epidemiology, and perverse incentives in STEM academia, and executive producing documentaries and podcasts to enhance public understanding of science.